Radio

 When to use

-Use a RadioGroup when users must select one option from a small, mutually exclusive set and all choices should be visible for comparison—common in forms, preferences, settings, and survey questions.
-Use NumericScale when the selection represents a point on a low-to-high range, such as satisfaction, agreement, or rating scales.
+Use a RadioGroup when users must choose exactly one option from a small, mutually exclusive set and the options should stay visible for comparison.
+NumericScale when the choice represents a position on a low–high range (e.g., satisfaction, agreement, ratings).

 Differences between RadioGroup types